Watford F.C.: Elton John era

 Following Taylor's departure, Wimbledon manager Dave Bassett was appointed as his replacement, and England winger John Barnes was sold to Liverpool.
 After 4 wins from his opening 23 league fixtures, Bassett was sacked in January 1988.
 Watford were bottom of the First Division at the time of his departure, and Steve Harrison could not prevent relegation at the end of the season.
 In 1988–89, Harrison's Watford failed to return to the First Division, after defeat in the Second Division play-offs.
 The under-18 team won the FA Youth Cup, beating Manchester City 2–1 after extra time, with future England international David James in goal for the Hornets.
 Harrison departed in 1990, and over the next few years, the closest Watford came to promotion was a seventh-placed finish in Division One in the 1994–95 season.
 However, in the following season – Glenn Roeder's third as manager – Watford struggled.
 Despite the return of Graham Taylor as caretaker manager in February 1996, the club was relegated to Division Two.

 Following the relegation, Taylor became director of football, with former Watford midfielder Kenny Jackett as manager.
 After a mid-table finish in Division Two in 1996–97, Jackett was demoted to the position of assistant manager.
 Taylor returned as manager, and won the Second Division title in 1997–98 – Watford's second league title under his management.
-A second successive promotion followed in 1998–99, thanks to a 2–0 play-off final victory over Bolton Wanderers.
-Watford's first Premiership season started with an early victory over Liverpool, but Watford's form soon faded, and the club were relegated after finishing bottom.
+A second successive promotion followed in 1998–99 after a 2–0 play-off final victory over Bolton Wanderers.
+Watford's first Premiership season started with an early victory over Liverpool, but Watford's form soon faded, and the club were relegated.
 Graham Taylor retired at the end of the 2000–01 season, and was replaced by Gianluca Vialli.
 Wage bills at the club rose by £4 million during Vialli's tenure, and the club finished 14th in the division in 2001–02.
 Vialli was sacked at the end of the season, following a dispute with the club's board over the wage bill.
 He was replaced by Ray Lewington, who had joined the club the previous summer as Vialli's reserve team manager.